epifrin/rector-custom-rules/README.md

 # Rector Custom Rules
-Now these are two rector rules to convert private method name and local variable name to camel case
+These are three rector rules to convert private method name, to convert local variable name to camel case and to replace double quotes with single quotes in string literals.

 ## Installation
 ```bash